Need Help? We are right here!

-Two Factor Authentication (2FA) or Multifactor Authentication is the process of the authentication in which you have to provide two factors to gain the access.
-First Factor is the one that you know username and password and Second factor is what you might have as unique like a phone (For OTP) or Fingerprint.
-This additional layer prevents the unauthorized person from accessing the resources even if they know your username and password. miniOrange provides 15+ authentication methods and solutions for various use cases.
+Two-Factor Authentication (2FA) or Multi-factor Authentication is the process of the authentication in which you have to provide two factors to gain the access into a particular application.
+First Factor is the one that you know username and password and Second factor is what you might have as unique, like a phone (For OTP) or Fingerprint.
+This additional layer of security prevents the unauthorized person from accessing the resources even if they know your username and password. miniOrange provides 15+ authentication methods and solutions to secure your applications.

-4.2: Enable 2FA for Users of Cisco Webex application.
+3.1: Enable 2FA for Users of Cisco Webex app

 You can use adaptive authentication with Cisco Webex Single Sign-On (SSO) to improve the security and functionality of Single Sign-On.
 You can allow a IP Address in certain range for SSO or you can deny it based your requirements and you can also challenge the user to verify his authenticity.
 Adaptive authentication manages the user authentication bases on different factors such as Device ID, Location, Time of Access, IP Address and many more.You can configure Adaptive Authentication with IP Blocking in following way:

 |Allow||Allow user to authenticate and use services if Adaptive authentication condition is true.|

 |Challenge||Challenge users with one of the three methods mentioned below for verifying user authenticity.|

 |Deny||Deny user authentications and access to services if Adaptive authentication condition is true.|

 |User second Factor||The User needs to authenticate using the second factor he has opted or assigned for such as